million-views/packages/utils/packages/vite-plugin-run-task/README.md

 To understand why we need this plugin, let's setup the stage to provide some context.

-We are developing `kis.css` library, and we have decided to use Astro to document it and use the `kis.css` itself to style the documentation.
+We are developing `kis.css` library.
+We made a decision to use Astro to document it and use `kis.css` itself to style the documentation.
 So, we want to see the changes to the content of the documentation and changes to the style as we develop `kis.css`, simultaneously.